gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 > "the EU and its Member States are now implementing the post-quantum cryptography [Recommendation](https://digital-strategy.ec.europa.eu/en/library/recommendation-coordinated-implementation-roadmap-transition-post-quantum-cryptography) and have just published a [Roadmap](https://digital-strategy.ec.europa.eu/en/news/eu-reinforces-its-cybersecurity-post-quantum-cryptography) for the transition to post-quantum cryptography."

+# Maturity

+Implementations of post-quantum public key algorithms are just one of the steps towards quantum-safe communications.
+Integrating these implementations into the protocols and runtimes is another step.
+TLS needs them for verifying identities and protecting private keys.
+Then they must be offered by default, such that compatible peers can use them.

 # Conclusion

-Implementations of post-quantum public key algorithms are just one of the steps towards quantum-safe communications.
-Integrating these implementations into protocols and runtimes is another step.
 Even without the post-quantum cryptographic algorithms, there is value in knowing where you are using which cryptographic algorithms, such that you can change them effectively.